If every job hunter knew what questions were going to be asked, life could be so much easier.

 Be sure you can back up what you say, so if you told any lies on your resume, they would soon be exposed.

-This is the reason how to answer job interview questions is truthfully and honestly.
+This is the reason why you should answer job interview questions both truthfully and honestly.
 No company likes or wants to hire a person who they can’t trust from the beginning.

 4. What Do You Think Are Your Biggest Weaknesses?

-Also, if you say too much, it could turn them off hiring you, and leave them wondering how you managed to get so far.
+Also, if you say too much, it could turn them off hiring you, and leave them wondering how you managed to get thus far.

 When answering this question, you can use a little humour, but make sure it is appropriate to fit in with your answer.